MHCommunity/mousehunt-improved/README.md

 ### Feature Modules

+- Catch Rate Estimator
+  - Shows the minluck and estimated catch rate for each mouse on the Camp page.

 - Copy ID Button
   - Hover over your profile picture in the HUD for a quick 'Copy ID to clipboard' button.